-CSI General Market program data is provided online at the California Solar Statistics (CSS) and California Distributed Generation Statistics (California DG Stats) websites.
-The CSS site, launched in 2010, is a collaborative effort between the CSI Program Administrators and CPUC staff, and contains a wealth of program data.
+CSI General Market program data is available on the California Distributed Generation Statistics (California DG Stats)75 website and previously on its predecessor, California Solar Statistics (CSS).
+The CSS site, launched in 2010, was a collaborative effort between the CSI Program Administrators and CPUC staff, and contains a wealth of program data.
 The website originally focused on the CSI General Market program, but later added data on the MASH and SASH programs.

-The California DG Statistics website was launched in 2016 to maintain access to useful data on all (including non-CSI) solar projects in the three large IOU service territories.
+California DG Stats was launched in 2016 to maintain access to useful data on all (including non-CSI) solar projects in the three large IOU service territories.